Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

  - `packs/RP` stores your resource pack.
  - `packs/data` is a special folder that filters can use to store data.
  - `config.json` is the configuration file for Regolith.
+ - `.gitignore` is a file which tells [Git source control](https://git-scm.com/) to ignore certain files.
+It's not a partof of Regolith but we highly recommend using Git to manage your projects.

 ## config.json